DianaS96/ExchangeRates/README.md

 # ExchangeRates
-This application allows users to dowmload exchage rates from cbr.ru in CSV file.
+This application allows users to download exchage rates from cbr.ru in CSV file.

-The program starts from the "menu": user should select an option:
+The program starts from the "menu", where user should select one of the following options:

 1 - Import official exchange rates on selected date from CBR.RU